VithyaDevi/Memory-Game/README.md

 * The score panel also contains a timer and a restart button.
 * Once the user successfully finishes the game, a popup will display congratulating the player displaying the time, moves and star rating.

-#Dependencies
+# Dependencies
-* Bootstrap used for CSS styling.
+* Bootstrap used for game styling.
 * Google fonts is used for content.